“Intrexx enables us to collaborate across the association in an effective and straightforward manner.”

 The social intranet was set up in just 3 months from the decision to the go-live date.
 As advice for similar projects, Mr. Hetzel emphasizes the importance of clear coordination with the management and the association’s stakeholders: “Without their involvement, the introduction would probably not have gone so well.”
 Furthermore, designating key users in each member organization, who help promote the portal, proved to be successful.

-The platform especially shows off its benefits when it comes to project-related group work.
+The low-code platform especially shows off its benefits when it comes to project-related group work.
 Thanks to the gathering of project members and the corresponding discussions and documents, it is particularly valuable.
 It was important for a large association such as the Deutsche AIDS Hilfe to be able to work together and exchange documents at a national level with the tool.
 The as yet 70 project and subject-specific groups are a perfect environment for this.

 The self-help conference “Positive Begegnungen” (Positive Encounters), which takes place every other year, is a good example: A large amount of the preparations take place in the corresponding project group: “Our old extranet didn’t provide us with anything of the sort,” reports Mr. Hetzel and elaborates: “In the subject-specific groups, particular subject areas are discussed deliberately today.”